python/mypy/docs/source/basics.rst

 In order to type check code that uses library modules such as those included in the Python standard library, you need to have library *stubs*.
-A library stub defines a skeleton of the public interface of the library, including classes, variables and functions, and their types.
+A library stub defines a skeleton of the public interface of the library, including classes, variables and functions and their types, but empty function bodies (containing only ``pass``).

 For example, consider this code: